dlbogdan/universal-volume/README.md

    ```bash
    docker volume create -d universal-volume --name mytest
    ```
-   - This creates a directory `/var/lib/universal-volume/mytest` (unless overridden via `ROOT_PATH`).
+   - Creates a directory under your configured `ROOT_PATH`, e.g. `/mnt/univol`.

 2. **Run a Container**:
    ```bash
    docker run --rm -it -v mytest:/data busybox sh
    ```
-   - The plugin returns `/var/lib/universal-volume/mytest` as the mount path, and Docker bind-mounts it into `/data` in the container.
+   - The plugin returns the local directory as the mount path, and Docker bind-mounts it to `/data`.

 3. **List Volumes**:
    ```bash
    docker volume ls
    ```
-   - The plugin scans the root directory and enumerates any subfolders as volumes.
+   - The plugin enumerates subdirectories in `ROOT_PATH`, reporting each as a volume.

 4. **Remove a Volume**:
    ```bash
    docker volume rm mytest
    ```
-   - The plugin removes the `/var/lib/universal-volume/mytest` folder from disk.
+   - Deletes the corresponding directory from disk.

 ---